-Level 4 1 Graduate Attributes and Skills 2 3 4 Core Programme Intended Learning Outcomes (as worded in the Programme Specification) The FHEQ requirements are already given here in italics Aim Subject Benchmark Related Core Modules Knowledge/ Understanding By the end of the programme the student will be able to Aims - QAA Subject Benchmark Core demonstrate knowledge and understanding of: 1,2,3,4 statements: Education Studies modules Theories of learning and development in children 0-16 years with a particular focus on play.
-Factors affecting development of self-esteem, language and Knowledge and Understanding communication.
+Level 4 1 Graduate Attributes and Skills 2 3 4 Core Programme Intended Learning Outcomes (as worded in the Programme Specification) The FHEQ requirements are already given here in italics Aim Subject Benchmark Related Core Modules Knowledge/ Understanding By the end of the programme the student will be able to demonstrate knowledge and understanding of: Theories of learning and development in children 0-16 years with a particular focus on play.
+Factors affecting development of self-esteem, language, and communication.
 Interactions within the family, working groups and society.
 The methodology and ethics of observations, assessment and research of children's development.
-5.1 5.2 5.3 (2) Early Childhood HIGH1018 HIGH1200 HIGH1022 HIGH1023 The range of provision for children through social policies, health and education structures.
-The impact of cultural, ethics, ideologies, historical and political Studies Knowledge and Understanding contexts on the lives of children and their families.
+The range of provision for children through social policies, health and education structures.
+The impact of cultural, ethics, ideologies, historical and political contexts on the lives of children and their families.
 Models of disability, influencing factors, policies and procedures of inclusion.
-4.2 4.3 4.4 4.5 The organisation of childcare, the regulations, ethics, constraints and opportunities and current best practice for the management, planning, implementation and evaluation.
-The ways to promote effective relationships between 4.6 4.7 Subject-specific skills organisations, professionals, adults and children.
-Cognitive / Intellectual Skills (generic) 5.3 (13) 5.3 (20)
+The organisation of childcare, the regulations, ethics, constraints and opportunities and current best practice for the management, planning, implementation and evaluation.
+Aims - 1,2,3,4 QAA Subject Benchmark statements: Education Studies Knowledge and Understanding 5.1 5.2 5.3 (2) Early Childhood Studies Knowledge and Understanding 4.2 4.3 4.4 4.5 4.6 4.7 Subject-specific skills 5.3 (13) Core modules HIGH1018 HIGH1200 HIGH1022 HIGH1023 organisations, professionals, adults and children.
+Cognitive / Intellectual Skills (generic) 5.3 (20)